huggingface/lighteval/README.md

 ### Evaluate a model on extended, community, or custom tasks.

-You can use `lighteval` to evaluate models on tasks that require special processing or those that have been added by the community.
-These tasks have their own evaluation suite and are defined as follows:
+Independently of the default tasks provided in `lighteval` that you will find in the `tasks_table.jsonl` file, you can use `lighteval` to evaluate models on tasks that require special processing (or have been added by the community).
+These tasks have their own evaluation suites and are defined as follows:

 * `extended`: tasks which have complex pre- or post-processing and are added by the `lighteval` maintainers.
 See the [`extended_tasks`](./extended_tasks) folder for examples.
 * `community`: tasks which have been added by the community.
 See the [`community_tasks`](./community_tasks) folder for examples.
 * `custom`: tasks which are defined locally and not present in the core library.
-Use this suite if you want to use a special metric or task together with the `lighteval` features.
+Use this suite if you want to experiment with designing a special metric or task.

 For example, to run an extended task you can run: